-CAUTION Failure to secure the arms as described will allow the spring arms to extend out possibly causing personal injury and damage to the awning.
+Failure to secure the arms as described will allow the spring arms to extend out when the fabric is removed possibly causing personal injury and damage to the awning.

-- 5. Remove the two fabric retainer screws on both ends of the lead rail and set aside. - 6.
+- 5. Remove the two (2) fabric retainer screws from lead rail and set aside. - 5.1.
+For older units, the screws are located on the back of the lead rail. - 5.2.
+For current units, remove the leadrail endplates.
+The retaining screws are located in the fabric slot. - 6.
 Remove the top screws holding the top cover.
 Rotate the top cover back and out of the way.
-If rotated back without obstructions, the top cover will disengage from the pivot rail and can be set aside.

-- 7. Use the manual override (page 7) to unroll the canopy until the fabric slot is exposed on top of the roller tube. - 8.
-Remove the access plug from the top of the idler end plate. - 8.1.
+If rotated back without obstructions, the top cover will disengage from the pivot rail and can be set aside. - 7.
+Use the manual override (page 7) to unroll the canopy until the fabric slot is exposed on top of the roller tube. - 8.
+Remove the fabric retaining screw(s) from the roller tube. - 8.1.
+For older units, one fabric screw is located on the idler side. - 8.2.
+For current units with the 3.5" roller tube, there is a retaining screw on both ends of the roller tube. - 9.
+Remove the access plug from the top of the idler end plate. - 9.1.
 For one-piece end plates, it is necessary to remove the idler end plate and set aside.

-NOTE: It will be necessary to support the roller tube, do not allow the roller tube to pull off the motor.
+NOTE: It will be necessary to support the roller tube; do not allow the roller tube to pull off the motor.

-- 9. From the idler side, slide the old canopy out of the roller tube and lead rail. - 10.
+- 10. From the idler side, slide the old canopy out of the roller tube and lead rail. - 11.
 Inspect the slots in the roll bar and lead rail.
 Clean and deburr as required.
-Lightly spraying the inside of the slot with a dry silicone lubricant will aid in sliding the new fabric in. - 11.
+Lightly spraying the inside of the slot with a dry silicone lubricant will aid in sliding the new fabric in. - 12.
 Slide the new canopy into the lead rail and roller.
 Both edges must be done at the same time.
 Orient the fabric so that the large polycord goes into the lead rail, the smaller polycord goes into the roll bar.
+The hem should be on the down side.
-The hem should be on the down side. - 12.
-The canopy should be approximately .25" from the end of the motor crown. - If previously removed, attach the end plate to the case with the roller tube idler seated into the bearing. - 14.
-On the idler side, stake the canopy with one (1) #8 x 1" flat head screw.
-The screw goes through the material, polyrod and roller tube in the fabric slot.

-- 15. Use the manual override to roll the canopy onto the roller tube, the material rolls over the top of the roll bar.
-Ensure the fabric rolls evenly onto the roller tube. - 16.
-Once the fabric is snugly rolled up, remove the rope used to secure the arms previously. - 17.
-Restore power to the awning. - 18.
+- 13. The canopy should be approximately .25" from the end of the motor crown. - 14.
+If previously removed, attach the end plate to the case with the roller tube idler seated into the bearing. - 15.
+Stake the canopy with #8 x 1" flat head screw(s).
+The screw goes through the material, polyrod and roller tube in the fabric slot. - 15.1.
+For older units, one fabric screw is located on the idler side. - 15.2.
+For current units with the 3.5" roller tube, there is a retaining screw on both ends of the roller tube. - 16.
+Use the manual override to roll the canopy onto the roller tube, the material rolls over the top of the roll bar.
+Ensure the fabric rolls evenly onto the roller tube. - 17.
+Once the fabric is snugly rolled up, remove the rope used to secure the arms previously. - 18.
+Restore power to the awning. - 19.
 Extend and retract the awning.
-Adjust the canopy in the lead rail as required. - 19.
-Install the fabric retainer screws in the lead rail. - 20.
+Adjust the canopy in the lead rail as required. - 20.
+Install the fabric retainer screws in the lead rail. - 21.
+If removed, attach the leadrail endplates. - 22.
 It may be necessary to adjust the motor limits.
-Refer to page 3. - 21.
+Refer to page 3. - 23.
 Install the top cover.